By Long S. Le and Shawn Vecellio

 For those interested in doing the decision scenario utilizing Gardner’s Five Minds for the Future, apply the following instruction.

 The challenges of placing students in complex real-life decision scenarios include making a space for structured and protracted discussions.
-For students who are looking for the right answer(s) for Uber in India, it should be emphasized that international business is not (yet) a science.
+For students who are looking for the right answer(s) for Bitcoin to address different “games” being played which could undermine its global blockchain network, it should be emphasized that international business is not (yet) a science.
 Rather, management and problem-solving in international business are more of a process and a practice.
-Thus, students should reflect deeply on whether their criteria have a logical sequence (i.e., based on the PEST factors) and/or their decisions contain competing objectives, and consider how to be agile when their proposed action plans are subjected to major contingencies (e.g., current conditions and potential events) related to Uber or in India.
-To keep this case study ongoing and help students develop critical reflective practice or deeper case-based experience, faculty could deploy additional case studies of Uber in a different country (e.g., Mexico, Brazil, Saudi Arabia) either within the course or on a written exam.
+Thus, students should reflect deeply on whether their understanding of the structural payoffs (based on game theory) and how their recommended actions could affect other players along with the choice others make that could affect their proposed solutions — either being more competitive or cooperative.
+To keep this case study ongoing and help students develop critical reflective practice or deeper case-based experience, faculty could deploy additional case studies of Bitcoin in situations with different competitors, new customers, regulators, or in context of COVID-19 either within the course or on a written exam.